Bernarr Macfadden: Health advocacy

 Macfadden popularized the practice of fasting that previously had been associated with illnesses such as anorexia nervosa.
 He felt strongly that fasting was one of the surest ways to physical health.
 Many of his subjects would fast for a week to rejuvenate their body.
-He claimed that "a person could exercise unqualified control over virtually all types of disease while revealing a degree of strength and stamina such as would put others to shame," through fasting.
+He claimed that through fasting "a person could exercise unqualified control over virtually all types of disease while revealing a degree of strength and stamina such as would put others to shame".
 He saw fasting as an instrument with which to prove a man's superiority over other men.

 Macfadden had photographs of himself taken before and after fasts to demonstrate their positive effects on the body.
 For example, one photograph showed Macfadden lifting a 100-pound dumbbell over his head immediately after a seven-day fast.
 Macfadden acknowledged the difficulties of fasting and did not support it as an ascetic practice, but rather because he believed its ultimate benefits outweighed its costs.

 He was particularly opposed to the consumption of white bread, which he called the "staff of death".

 Macfadden established many "healthatoriums" in the eastern and midwestern states.
 These institutions offered educational programs, such as "The Physical Culture Training School".
 Although he gained his reputation for physical culture and fitness, he gained much notoriety for his views on sexual behavior.
 He viewed intercourse as a healthy activity and not solely a procreative one; this was a different attitude than most physicians had at the time.
 He also attempted to found a "Physical Culture City" in Monroe Township, Middlesex County, New Jersey, which folded after a few years and became the vacation-cabin neighborhood, and, later, suburban development of Outcalt.
+The home of John Warne Herbert Jr. in Helmetta, New Jersey was designated as "Physical Culture City’s Health Home No.1."

 Nicknamed "Body Love Macfadden" by Time – a moniker he detested – he was branded a "kook" and a charlatan by many, arrested on obscenity charges, and denounced by the medical establishment.
 Throughout his life, he campaigned tirelessly against "pill-pushers", processed foods, and prudery.

 Macfadden made an unsuccessful attempt to found a religion, "cosmotarianism", based on physical culture.
 He claimed that his regimen would enable him to reach the age of 150.